 And here, too, I’ll want to credit the size variance of Aeron for a lack of this feature.

 And again, I’ll say that if you’re a tall person, this is another revelation for you to consider.

-But even for shorter people, this, when accompanied by the water flow shape of the seat, could provide a greater seating ergonomics.
+But even for shorter people, it could provide greater seating ergonomics when accompanied by the water flow shape of the seat.

 So, yes, Workpro Quantum 9000 is a clear winner here.

 This is one of those questions that have many answers.
-But to sum things up, the things that make Aeron special are its superior industry-grade quality you can’t get anywhere else and its adjustments.
+But to sum things up, the things that make Aeron special are its superior industry-grade quality that you can’t get anywhere else along with its adjustments.

-For that we can thank its adjustable armrests that apart from rotating sideways and moving inside and out can also be adjusted backward and forward; its lumbar support that delivers; tilt lock mechanisms and tilt tension, and forward tilt (almost 5 degrees).
+For that we can thank its adjustable armrests that apart from rotating sideways and moving inside and out can also be adjusted backward and forward.
+Its lumbar support delivers; tilt lock mechanisms, tilt tension, and forward tilt (almost 5 degrees).